AUTOMATIC1111/stable-diffusion-webui/Features.md

 Checkboxes that would usually expand a hidden section will not initially do so when set as UI config entries.

 # ESRGAN
 It's possible to use ESRGAN models on the Extras tab, as well as in SD upscale.
+[Paper](https://arxiv.org/abs/1809.00219) here.

 To use ESRGAN models, put them into ESRGAN directory in the same location as webui.py.
 A file will be loaded as a model if it has .pth extension.
 Grab models from the [Model Database](https://upscale.wiki/wiki/Model_Database).